StellarStoic/BirdNET-Pi/docs/TOR_HOSTING.md

 4. **Don't Mix Identities:** If you want anonymity, don't access your BirdNET-Pi from the clearnet and Tor simultaneously from the same browser

-5. **Regular Backups:** Your onion address is stable until you rotate keys.
-Store it securely if it's important

 ## Troubleshooting

 ### Onion Address Not Showing